mootzen/Wazuh-custom-mail/README.md

 To change that I forked JCT's custom mail integration and built on top of it.

-The main focus of this integration is to highlight ONLY relevant information of the alert and to create a subject line that gives you an overview of what happened on the first glance
+The main focus of this integration is to highlight ONLY relevant information of the alert and to create a subject line that gives you an overview of what happened on the first glance and to reduce unneccessary noise

 ## Changes